T

 park

-The former residence of Chiang Kai-shek and his wife, this tranquil garden offers a peaceful escape.
-Explore the beautiful grounds, the former living quarters, and a small museum showcasing their lives.
-It's a serene contrast to the city's bustle.
+The former residence of Chiang Kai-shek and his wife, now a beautiful park and museum.
+Explore the gardens, the former living quarters, and learn about the couple's life in Taipei.

 3. Afternoon